Mohamadalani963/invoiceLaravelProject/README.md

     email:tester@gmail.com
     password:123456789
 ```
-4. you can sign in as a user with the following credentials:
+4. you can sign in as an admin with the following credentials:
 ```
     username:admin
     email:testerAdmin@yahoo.com